 The Racial Life Expectancy Gap in the U.S.

-Life expectancy by race in the United States is stated from the year of birth.
-As an example, if you were born in the year 2000 and the life expectancy was 70 years for your gender and race, you would be expected to live, on average, to the year 2070.
+Life expectancy is in the United States is determined by your year of birth, race, and sex.
+For example, if you were born in the year 2000, and the life expectancy was 70 years for your sex and race, you could be expected to live—on average—to the year 2070.

 Race-Based Life Expectancy

-Life expectancies based on race are from the Center for Disease Control (CDC) data which is available up until 2014.
-It happens that 2014 is the year in which the highest life expectancy occurred and it has been declining slightly since that time.
-The life expectancy for the U.S. for all races was 78.9 years.
-Based on race, life expectancies in 2014 were as follows:
+Life expectancies based on race are from the Center for Disease Control (CDC) data, which is available up through 2014.
+In 2014, life expectancy for the U.S. for all races was 78.9 years.
+Based on race, life expectancies were as follows:

 - Native Americans: 75.06 years